 - A brief, unattended committal — though this varies by council

-What Is Usually Not Included
+What Is Not Included in a Public Health Funeral?

 Public health funerals are not the same as a fully arranged private funeral.
 The following are typically absent: